joao-svalencar/mapar/README.md

 ### ***Aknowledgements***

 The author thanks Professor Alexandre Adalardo de Oliveira for high quality classes in R programming.
-Bruno Travassos de Britto, Felipe Serrano and Juan Camilo Diaz-Ricaurte provided insightful comments and valuable suggestions that improved the function.
+Bruno Travassos de Britto, Filipe Alexandre Cabreirinha Serrano and Juan Camilo Diaz-Ricaurte provided insightful comments and valuable suggestions that improved the function.
+The author is funded by

 ### ***Author:***